Isthmus of Perekop: History

 The strategic and commercial value of this area, together with the strategic value of being the gateway to Crimea, has made the isthmus the location of some particularly fierce battles.
 From antiquity through the Byzantine era the Greeks fortified the area, and so subsequently did the Crimean Tatars.
 In the 15th century the area became a colony of the maritime Republic of Genoa.
 In 1783 the area became a part of the Russian Empire, which made Perekop a county center of Tavriia gubernia.
 In 1954, together with Crimea it was transferred to the Ukrainian Soviet Republic.

 In November 1920, during the Russian Civil War, a battle was fought here between Red Army and the White troops of Pyotr Wrangel, who was in control of the Crimea.
 The Red Army turned out victorious, but 140,000 civilians fled over the Black Sea to Istanbul.

 During World War II, the combined forces of German and Romanian troops under the command of Erich von Manstein entered Crimea through the Isthmus of Perekop.
 The battle of the isthmus lasted five days from 24 September 1941 before the isthmus was secured by the Axis forces.
-On October 27 the Axis forces advanced further into Crimea, leading to the Battle of Sevastopol.
+On 27 October the Axis forces advanced further into Crimea, leading to the Battle of Sevastopol, which ended with the capture of all of Crimea in July 1942.
 On 9 May 1944, the Red Army regained control of Crimea.

-On 2 March 2014, it was reported that Russian troops were digging trenches along the border between Crimea and Ukraine, which runs across the isthmus.
-Soon after, this became a de facto border between Russian-controlled Crimea and the rest of Ukraine.
+On 2 March 2014, it was reported that Russian troops were digging trenches along the border between Crimea and mainland Ukraine, which runs across the isthmus.
+Soon after, this became a de facto border between Russian-controlled Crimea and the rest of Ukraine until 24 February 2022, when Russian forces crossed over the frontier during their invasion of Ukraine and unilaterally annexed the adjacent areas of the Ukrainian mainland.